bytesoftio/local-store/readme.md

 ## Description

-This library is built on top of the [@bytesoftio/use-store](https://github.com/bytesoftio/use-store) package and provides an integration with `localStorage`.
+This library is built on top of the [@bytesoftio/store](https://github.com/bytesoftio/store) package and provides an integration with `localStorage`.
 This way your application state can survive page reloads, etc. Check out the docs of the other package to find a more in depth guide.

 ## createLocalStore

-Since [@bytesoftio/use-store](https://github.com/bytesoftio/use-store) is used underneath, stores produced by this and the other package are interchangeable.
-A store created by `createLocalStore` can be used with `useStore` function from the other package.
+Since [@bytesoftio/store](https://github.com/bytesoftio/store) is used underneath, stores produced by this and the other package are interchangeable.
+A store created by `createLocalStore` can be used with `useStore` function from the [@bytesoftio/use-store](https://github.com/bytesoftio/use-store).

 ```tsx
 import React from "react"